apache/lucy-clownfish/runtime/core/Clownfish/Docs/WritingClasses.md

         return self;
     }

-=head3 Reference counting
+### Reference counting

 Clownfish uses reference counting for memory management.
 Objects are created with a reference count of 1.
-There are two macros C<CFISH_INCREF> and C<CFISH_DECREF> to increment and decrement reference counts.
-If short names for the Clownfish parcel are enabled, the macros can be abbreviated to C<INCREF> and C<DECREF>.
+There are two macros `CFISH_INCREF` and `CFISH_DECREF` to increment and decrement reference counts.
+If short names for the Clownfish parcel are enabled, the macros can be abbreviated to `INCREF` and `DECREF`.
 Both macros take a pointer to an object as argument.
-NULL pointers are allowed.
-C<CFISH_INCREF> returns a pointer to the object.
+NULL pointers are allowed. `CFISH_INCREF` returns a pointer to the object.
 This value might differ from the passed-in pointer in some cases.
-So if a reference is retained, the pointer returned from C<CFISH_INCREF> should be used.
-C<CFISH_DECREF> returns the modified reference count.
+So if a reference is retained, the pointer returned from `CFISH_INCREF` should be used. `CFISH_DECREF` returns the modified reference count.

 Examples: